It Took Years of Begging (Literally), But These Viral Beauty Products Are Back From the Vault

 Now, younger generations can rely on the exact products used by their '90s hair icons.
 Fekkai even reunited with Ronald Uy, the original chemist who created the cult-favorite Crème, to ensure 99% accuracy across both formulas.
 (The 1% difference stems from removing now-banned ingredients.)
 Gen Z can also finally understand the bliss of dabbling in Urban Decay's highly pigmented nude shadows, just like the OG beauty YouTubers who came before them—the only difference being creamier, longer-lasting formulas.

 Even brands that haven't relaunched old favorites take part by dipping into nostalgic promotional materials.
 Take Covergirl's Clean Invisible Foundation campaign, for example.
-The new video pays homage to the first-ever Covergirl foundation by resurfacing visuals and voice recordings from its 1961 ad.
+The new video pays homage to the first-ever Covergirl foundation by drawing inspiration from visuals and voice recordings from its 1961 ad.
 It then remixes the assets with newly captured footage to reflect all the necessary changes (cleaner ingredients, more inclusive shades, etc.) that have brought the foundation to its sixth iteration.
 Maison Francis Kurkdjian also released a video to accompany its new APOM fragrance, a unisex version of the brand's discontinued APOM Pour Femme and APOM Pour Homme scents from 2009.
 Nostalgic for olfactory films that brands used to pair with new releases, Kurkdjian decided to create a five-minute picture in partnership with filmmaker Cyril Teste.

 It's clear that brands are encouraging a stroll down memory lane, whether it's through nostalgic branding or revamped OG launches.
 So if you've been pining over a discontinued formula like an old flame—Tom Ford Blush Nude Lip Color, I will always love you!—let it be known.
 The powers that be are listening.